wmaxxing/TamaPet-Project/README.md

 <h2> Instructions for End User </h2>

+- You feed the pet by pressing the FEED button in the GUI

+- You can play with the pet by pressing the PLAY button in the GUI

+- You can print the pets stats by pet by pressing the STATS button in the GUI

 - You can generate a list of all of the history events from the history log by pressing the DISPLAY ALL button in the GUI

-- You can generate a subset list of all of the FEED history events from the history log by pressing the FEED button in the GUI
+- You can generate a subset list of all of the FEED history events from the history log by pressing the DISPLAY FEED button in the GUI

-- You can generate a subset list of all of the PLAY history events from the history log by pressing the PLAY button in the GUI
+- You can generate a subset list of all of the PLAY history events from the history log by pressing the DISPLAY PLAY button in the GUI

 - You can locate the visual componenet of the project by pressing the SAVE button in the GUI